Hearing Aid Recycling Program (HARP)

 Hearing Aid Recycling Program Centers

-Lions maintain hearing aid recycling centers in Canada, Denmark and the United States.
+Lions currently maintain hearing aid recycling centers in Canada and in the United States.
 View a list of the recycling program centers.

 HARP Collection Resources

 Resources are available for your club to promote hearing aid recycling and increase public participation in your community.

 - Hearing Aid Recycling Brochure (informational handout for the public)

 - Large and Small Hearing Aid Recycling decals

 Lions club and district officers can place an order for materials.